-As a stage director, my interests revolve around generating new performance based work, nurturing on-going, diverse collaborations, and exploring the potential for theatre to engage across borders—between people and cultures, between methods and disciplines.
+As an artist, my interests revolve around generating new performance based work, nurturing on-going, diverse collaborations, and exploring the potential for that work to engage across borders—between people and cultures, between methods and disciplines.
 I am drawn to the transformational qualities of theatre, film, and other collaborative arts where communities may be changed or formed through participation.
-I’m an unrepentant idealist in these turbulent times.
-At its best, theatre provides a unique forum where we raise questions and grapple with how to contend with existing narratives.
+I’m an unrepentant idealist about such things.
+These works provide unique forums where we can raise questions and grapple with how best to contend with existing narratives.
 I recall attending the Royal Shakespeare Company’s presentation of Japanese director Yukio Ninagawa’s highly physical production of Titus Andronicus in May 2006.
-Through all of that show’s suggested gore and embodied savagery, I came to confront our universal, timeless addiction to violence.
+Through all that show’s suggested gore and embodied savagery, I came to confront our universal, timeless addiction to violence.
 I pushed against the very real boundaries between the 16th century English play, the manifestly Japanese staging and translation of Ninagawa’s production, and my own American perspective.
 A new community was formed in that theatre amid the struggle against differences of language, history, and style so that we might for a moment gain tangible access to the myth of Titus.
 The dialectics—the strategic collisions of apparently opposing cultures and forms—were central to that production’s success.
 Faced with these challenges, the audience wrestled for meaning, yet we were wooed into that effort through the audacity, dexterity, and precision of the director’s vision.
 This is the gold standard for what I do—gently enticing audiences into a dialogue whereby they complete the creative act.